paiv/default-browser/readme.md

 Default Browser
 ==

-Take control over links opened by other apps, and pick a browser to open them.
+You are in control which browser and in what window will open a desktop link.

 <img src="screenshot.png" width="240">